kumpelblase2/focus/README.md

 2) provide a querying mechanism to provide filtering mechanics similar to perspectives
 3) play well with other tools

+## Installation

+This library requires Java to be installed, at least Version 8.
+To install this library, please download the jar provided under the releases on github.
+You can place this wherever you like, just make sure the user has access and can execute it there.
+You can then simply run: `java -jar focus-full.jar`.
+Alternatively, you can create an alias or a script to execute this for you.
+An alias in bash would look like this: `alias focus='java -jar /path/to/focus.jar'`

+There are currently no packages available for specific distributions but feel free to create them.

 ## Usage